Justingrad: History

 With the start of the Russian Revolution, the Jews of Justingrad organized a self-defense unit which patrolled the town and occasionally stopped bandits in the night.
 Christians from nearby villages came to seize arms from the Jews, and when they refused a number of them were thrown into the Ros River, though many were saved by residents of Sokolivka who then assisted them in chasing off the bandits.
-On another occasion a group of 150 bandits held the shtetl hostage and demanded 500,000 rubles and all of the Jews clothing.
+On another occasion a group of 150 bandits held the shtetl hostage and demanded 500,000 rubles and all of the Jews' clothing.
 Sokolivka's residents again came to the rescue, alerting a troop of Bolsheviks nearby who routed out the bandits under its Jewish commander.
 However, such luck would not last.
 In the night the bandits returned and began looting the town.
 At daylight, the bandits seized all the town's young men, dragging them into a synagogue and imprisoning them there.
 They then demanded a "war tax" of no less than a million rubles to be delivered in a matter of two hours.
-As the money could not be procured, every two hours Jews were taken from the synagogue and murdered in groups of 10.
-The Jews amassed all they could and delivered a little more than half of the bandits' demanded amount, in response the bandits took the money but refused to release their hostages.
-They began looting stores, shooting men, raping women, whipping Jewish children.
+As the money could not be procured, every two hours Jews were taken from the synagogue and murdered in groups of ten.
+The Jews amassed all they could and delivered a little more than half of the bandits' demanded amount.
+The bandits took the money but refused to release their hostages.
+They began looting stores, shooting men, raping women, and whipping Jewish children.
 At sunset they began to leave Justingrad, taking those who remained in the synagogue as captives.
 At the town's edge, the bandits were confronted by the Green armies, but instead of rescuing the civilians they merely warned the bandits not to aid the Bolsheviks across the river.
-Instead the Jews were murdered and thrown into the river, some parents ran to the bridge connecting Justingrad and Sokolivka and begged for their children's release, they too were killed.
-When the captives begged the Green armies to aid them, even offering themselves as soldiers, they ordered the bandits to kill them quicker.
+Instead the Jews were murdered and thrown into the river.
+When some parents ran to the bridge connecting Justingrad and Sokolivka and begged for their children's release, they too were killed.
+When the captives begged the Green armies to aid them, even offering themselves as soldiers, the latter ordered the bandits to kill them quicker.
 More than 150 people were killed.

 After the massacre, raids on Justingrad became daily occurrences for several years.
 On September 25, 1919 Anton Denikin laid the Tsar's armies through Justingrad, much of the town was razed and looted by his soldiers.
 Months later, when Denikin's army had been defeated, their retreat brought them back to Justingrad, where again they destroyed much of the town through looting and fire, but this time they sported a civilian death count of 200.
 Jews that survived were stripped by the soldiers and dragged into the December snow to die an agonizing death in the cold.
 Pogroms carried out by Denikin and his forces would kill more than 150,000 Jews all across the Russian Empire.